TianaFash/Descriptory-and-Exploratory-Data-Analysis-on-USA-Health-Reform/README.md

 Researchers, policymakers, and analysts can utilize the dataset provided in this project to gain comprehensive insights into the ACA's effectiveness in improving health insurance coverage.
 Furthermore, this dataset serves as a crucial resource for informing future healthcare policy decisions.
 ## Project Overview
-This analysis explores the impact of the Affordable Care Act (ACA) over 5 years post-implementation, focusing on key metrics such as health coverage, Medicaid expansion, and marketplace provided insurance.
+This analysis explores the impact of the Affordable Care Act (ACA) over 5 years post-implementation, focusing on key metrics such as health coverage, Medicaid expansion, and marketplace-provided insurance.
 It aims to understand how the ACA has influenced health insurance coverage in the United States.
 It examines trends such as changes in insured individuals, shifts in Medicaid enrollment, and variations in uninsured rates across states.

 The analysis investigates the relationship between the implementation of Medicaid expansion in 2016 and changes in uninsured rates across states by comparing the uninsured rate change trends from 2010 to 2015 with the Medicaid expansion status in 2016, insights are drawn regarding the effectiveness of Medicaid expansion in reducing the uninsured population.
 Utilizing a comprehensive dataset, this analysis provides insights into health insurance coverage data for each state and the nation.
 This includes variables such as uninsured rates post-ACA, estimates of individuals covered by employer and marketplace healthcare plans, and enrollment in Medicare and Medicaid programs.